 The security company (investee) was involved in several of UN Global Compact breaches in terms of not respecting fundamental human rights of convicted people that were in prison.
 There were controversies surrounding the use of force against inmates and unfair treatment.
 The engagement team had dialogues with the investee for approximately three years, providing ample opportunity for the company to take corrective actions.
 During the engagement period, the investee was encouraged to adopt more stringent policies on monitoring their employees' daily activities to ensure that the fundamental human rights of the inmates are respected.
-This includes periodic audits on employees to ensure there are no recurring incidents within the investee's operations.
-Despite the extensive engagement period, the investee could not comply with the stated requirements, which led to the sustainability team creating a proposal to exclude the company.
+This include periodic audits on its employees to make sure that there are no recurring incidents within the investee's operations.
+Despite the extensive engagement period, the investee could not comply with the stated requirements, which lead to the sustainability team creating a proposal to exclude the company.
 The proposal for exclusion was successful and the company was removed from the asset manager's investment universe.